swcarpentry/DEPRECATED-site/README.md

         10:00:00 for the second,
         and so on,
         so that posts can be ordered.
-    -   `category` must be a list of category identifiers.
+    -   `category` must be a list of category identifiers, e.g., `["Euphoric State University", "Assessment"] You can run the command `make categories` to get a list of existing category names.
-        See `standard_config.yml` in repo's root directory for a list of categories, and contact the Software Carpentry administrators if you want to add a new one.
 4. Use HTML to write the post.
     -   Use `<!-- start excerpt -->` and `<!-- end excerpt -->`
         to mark a paragraph or two at the start